On Trial (1928 film): Plot

 Doris then recalls her father returning home and later introducing Trask to May, who claimed to have never met him before.
 But Doris remembers that Trask had given her father a card with his Long Branch address, inviting him to come fishing.

 Soon, the station agent from Long Branch sends over a purse left behind—May's purse.
 She denies it's hers, but Robert recognizes it immediately.
 Under pressure, May concocts a flimsy story, but it quickly unravels when it's revealed that she spent the day with Trask in Long Branch.
 Enraged by the revelation, Strickland had taken his revolver and left the house, ultimately confronting and killing Trask.

 May eventually appears in court as a surprise witness, having been located by the defense.
 Her testimony finally sheds light on the backstory: Years before her marriage, Trask had wooed her under false pretenses, even promising marriage.
 They spent a night together in a hotel, only for her to discover later that he was already married.
 On the day of the murder, Trask had threatened to reveal their past relationship unless she visited him again.
 Fearing scandal, May complied.

-Despite this emotional testimony, one juror, Turnbull (Franklin Pangborn), remains unconvinced, insisting Strickland's real motive was theft.
+Despite this emotional testimony, one juror, Turnbull, remains unconvinced, insisting Strickland's real motive was theft.
 However, upon reopening the case, the defense attorney scrutinizes Glover's testimony and reveals inconsistencies.
 Under pressure, Glover breaks down and confesses: he was the one who stole the $20,000.

 With the truth finally out, Strickland is acquitted and returns home to be reunited with May and Doris.
 In a touching conclusion, Joan Trask—aware of her late husband's reputation as a womanizer—extends her sincere wishes for the Strickland family's happiness.